-5.7 Navy-Marine Corps Intranet (NMCI)
+5.5 Navy-Marine Corps Intranet (NMCI)

-The contractor shall perform the tasks to order, track, issue and manage NMCI hardware, software and services to support on-site contractor personnel and off-site contractor personnel (as required).
+The contractor shall perform the tasks to order, track, issue and manage NMCI hardware, software and services to support on-site contractor personnel and off-site contractor personnel.

-5.8 Travel
+5.6 Travel

 Contractor personnel shall travel to various locations within, and outside, the continental United States (CONUS).
 Government Team Leads will identify specific travel requirements for supporting contractor personnel.
 Passports for OCONUS travel may be required and shall be acquired by the contractor.
 Visit requests and country clearances shall be processed by the contractor.
 Only those travel expenses having valid receipts and travel claims will be reimbursed to the contractor.
-Travel will be reimbursed at cost in accordance with the Joint Travel Regulations.
+Travel will be reimbursed at cost in accordance with the DoD Travel Regulations.

-5.9 Program Security
+5.7 Program Security